HectorLuisVal/Solar-Panel-Optimization/README.md

 </table>

 ## MathWorks Workplace Challenge - Maximizing Solar Panel Output for a Fixed Area
 Hello, and welcome!
 This repo will carry out the joint project between Hector Valenzuela, Leo Kuraoka, and Ty Schoevers.
-Our motivation for this project stemmed from our team's collective interest in developing modern energy grid systems and the desire to contribute to the scalability of renewable energy technology.
+Our motivation for this project stemmed from our team's collective desire in developing modern energy grid systems and a interest in creating tools for scalability of renewable energy technology.

 # Project Description
 In this project, we're using MATLAB to identify the best tilt angle and shape for a solar panel with a fixed area of 2 square meters.
 The aim is to maximize energy output of the solar panel given a variety of constraints.
 This project applies MATLAB's optimization workflow to a real-world engineering problem, then visualizes the results with a 3D surface plot.